ianstormtaylor/void/docs/void.md

 The `Void` namespace contains the main methods you use to configure and control sketches in Void.
 You use them to setup your canvas, define custom traits, and hook up interactions.

+All the methods are fully treeshakeable, so you will only bundle what you use.

 - [**Canvas**](#canvas)
   - [`Void.draw()`](#voiddraw)
   - [`Void.layer()`](#voidlayer)